Joy Jobbins: Biography

-She went to Bondi Public School, and later studied art at the East Sydney Tech College.
+Jobbins went to Bondi Public School, and later studied art at the East Sydney Tech College.

 In 1950, she went to work at Anthony Horden's Department Store where she met, and later married Henry Edward Jobbins.

-She worked as a script supervisor on the propaganda film "A Yank Down Under", about R&R leave in Sydney during World War II.
+Jobbins worked as a script supervisor on the propaganda film "A Yank Down Under", about R&R leave in Sydney during World War II.

-She subsequently modelled swim suits for Coles of California Swimwear (a New Zealand Company).
+Jobbins subsequently modelled swim suits for Coles of California Swimwear (a New Zealand Company).

-Joy Jobbins is the mother of comedian/writer Saturday Rosenberg; Camden Jobbins and Sheridan Jobbins.
-She is also the stepmother of Cobbitty Jobbins and Boak Jobbins.

 After she married, she moved to Eltham, Victoria where she went to work at Carden's Advertising, working on campaigns for Terylene, House of Leroy.
 Later she left and joined Ralph Blunden's agency where she took control of the Australian Wool Board account working in collaboration with models, photographers and illustrators such as Maggie Tabberer, Henry Talbot, Helmut Newton, Patrick Russell, Des O'Brien, Barbara Robertson and others.

 In 1959, she played an important role in the inaugural Australian Fashion Awards.

-She subsequently left Blunden Advertising and worked directly for the Australian Wool Board from 1964 until 1972 when she left to publish a tourism magazine called, "Australia for Players and Stayers.
+Jobbins subsequently left Blunden Advertising and worked directly for the Australian Wool Board from 1964 until 1972 when she left to publish a tourism magazine called, "Australia for Players and Stayers.

+Jobbins was the mother of comedian and writer Saturday Rosenberg, Camden Jobbins, and Sheridan Jobbins.
+She was also the stepmother of Cobbitty Jobbins and Boak Jobbins.

+Joy Jobbins died in Darlinghurst on 7 August 2023, at the age of 95.